 A southern classic, this easy shrimp bisque is DIVINE!

 We love a good shrimp bisque every once in a while.
 My first experience with shrimp bisque was when we moved to South Carolina a few years ago.

 Though many think of the ocean and beautiful Palmetto trees, the winter months can get quite chilly.

 Shrimp bisque is often featured in the Lowcountry restaurants but with this recipe, you can make it in your own kitchen in a quick 16 minutes.

 Well, you’re in for a treat!
-Today I will show you step-by-step photos which are included in this post on how to make this delicious and easy shrimp bisque in the comfort of your own home.
+Today, I will show you step-by-step photos (and a video too) which are included in this post on how to make this delicious and easy shrimp bisque in the comfort of your own home.

 What is a Bisque?